gcowan/RapidSim/README.md

 Run RapidSim with 0 events to generate if you just want to produce the `.config` file.
 The default values listed below are those obtained when using the automatically generated `.config` file.
 Note that when lines are removed from the `.config` file this behaviour may change.

+## Re-decay

+It is possible to specify command-line options to re-decay a particular heavy-quark hadron.
+This means that for a particular hadron, the same parent kinematics are retained but the kinematics of the decay products (and their various detector-level smearings) are recomputed.

 ## Configuration